ranjitjangid/youtube-notes/README.md

 3. Click “Load unpacked” and select the project folder.

-4. Open any YouTube video and click the Notes icon.
+4. Open any YouTube video, click the Extensions icon → three dots → Open Panel to launch the YouTube Notes side panel.

 📸 Preview